Monaco E-Prix winner 'still developing' - Speedcafe

 Nick Cassidy admits he is still developing his craft despite taking Formula E victory at Monaco after a tight battle with Jaguar’s Mitch Evans.

-The Envision Racing driver from ninth on the grid after struggling in both practice sessions and qualifying before securing his third win of the season under a Safety Car finish.
+The Envision Racing driver started from ninth on the grid after struggling in both practice sessions and qualifying before securing his third win of the season under a Safety Car finish.

 He stormed through the field early in the race, executing two double overtakes at the Grand Hotel Chicane before taking the lead on Lap 16 ahead of championship rivals Evans and Jake Dennis.